yaq-project/python-yaq-fyi/posts/has-position.md

 attained.
 The `_units` attribute can be defined in a number of ways, ranging from only allowing one value, to being user configurable, to being read from the device itself.
-All other parts of this trait are handled by the `Hardware` base class.
+All other parts of this trait are handled by the `HasPosition` base class.